 Electric Bikes Make Cities More Accessible

-While the conversation surrounding electric bicycles often comes down to pollution and urban congestion, they also pose a potential economic benefits for lower income neighborhoods.
+While the conversation surrounding electric bicycles often comes down to pollution and urban congestion, they also provide economic benefits for low-income neighborhoods.
 Individuals who cannot afford a car face further economic limitations as they can only seek employment within a small radius.
 Now, the introduction of the electric bike brings with it new opportunities.
 Low-income cyclists can travel farther, discovering a wider range of employment options.

 Beyond economic challenges, e-bikes make two-wheeled transportation accessible for older adults and those with physical limitations.
 Use of a road bike comes with certain fitness demands.
 An electric bike, however, is a real option for a wider range of people.

 There is no denying that America’s love of automobiles has shaped the design of our entire nation.
 Urban design serves the transportation habits of citizens, and as more and more people take to electric bikes, we’re bound to see more cyclist-friendly infrastructure.
 More bike lanes, more bike corrals, and more bike paths.

 Hopefully, we’ll also see more specific policies regarding this form of transportation.
 This brings us to our final point.

 The Ongoing Question of Electric Bikes and Safety

 The rise of electric bikes holds great promise for environmental health and the quality of life in our major cities.
 That said, the meteoric rise of this new technology has revealed some major kinks in the system, most of which center around the topic of safety.